colin-r-carter/iusable_Regex/README.md

 | 2:          | (number) (eg. "141")                   |
 | 3:          | Field (number) (eg. "III")             |
 | 4:          | Pagenumber (number) (eg. 395)          |

+## How to use

+The script highlighty every match in `.regius` .

+1. download 'checker.js'
+2. add 'checker.js' to your html-file with `<script src="path/to/checker.js">`
+3. add the class `regius` to the element you would like to highlight.
+4. reload the page.

+Check index.html for an example.

 ## Limits